maikerlab/meatometer-zephyr/README.md

 LED's:

-- `On/Off` (LED1 on the board, GPIO P1.06): Indicates if the device is powered on
+- `Power` (LED1 on the board, GPIO P1.06): Indicates if the device is powered on
 - `Measuring` (LED2 on the board, GPIO P1.07): If on, the measurement is active and temperature is continuously measured.
 If blinking, the target temperature was reached.

 Temperature Sensors: